Equivalent birational embeddings II: divisors: Rational surfaces

-\begin{proof} We already observed that $\Ka(\P^3,S)<0$ is equivalent to $\rho(\P^3,S)<1$.
+\begin{proof} The hypothesis and Lemma \ref{lem:psef} yield that $K_Y+S_Y$ is not pseudoeffective for any good birational model.
+That is $\rho(Y,S_Y)<1$.

+Fix a good birational model $(Y,S_Y)$ with $\rho(Y,S_Y)>0$.
 We mimic the proof of \cite[Theorem 5.3]{Me}.
 The main difference is that we are assuming that the 3-fold is rational and $S$ is not a big linear system but a fixed divisor.

-Let $\nu:Y\to\P^3$ be a log resolution of the pair $(\P^3,S)$.
-Let $S_Y=\nu_*^{-1}S$ be the strict transform.
-First we have to check that $S_Y$, and its direct images, are not contracted along the $\#$-MMP.
-To do this observe that the $\#$-MMP is directed by the nef value
+Let us start a LMMP for the pair $(Y,(1-\epsilon)S_Y)$, for $0<\epsilon\ll1$.
+Let $[C]$ be the class of an extremal ray encountered along the program.
+If $C\cdot S_Y\geq 0$ then this is a usual step of $\#$-MMP and the birational transformation associated produce a new good birational model $(Y^1,S^1)$, see \cite[Proposition 3.6]{Me}.
+Assume that $S_Y\cdot C<0$ and let $\f:Y\rat Y'$ be the birational modification associated.
+Then all curves numerical proportional to $C$ are contained in $S_Y$.
+By construction we have